kadena-io/pact/docs/pact-reference.md

 or definitions from other modules are resolved.
 Resolution failure results in transaction rollback.

 Modules can be re-defined as controlled by their admin keyset.
 Module versioning is not supported, except by including a version sigil in the module name (e.g., "accounts-v1").
+However, *module hashes* are a powerful feature for ensuring code safety.
+When a module is imported with [use](#use), the module hash can be specified, to tie code to a particular release.

+As of Pact 2.2, `use` statements can be issued within a module declaration.
+This combined with module hashes provides a high level of assurance, as updated module code will fail to import if a dependent module has subsequently changed on the chain; this will also propagate changes to the loaded modules' hash, protecting downstream modules from inadvertent changes on update.

 Module names must be globally unique.

 #### Table Creation {#tablecreation}